 This publication is for general information and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 4 November 2024.
+This publication represents our understanding of law and HM Revenue & Customs practice as at 5 April 2025.

-Directors of owner-managed or family companies often draw a low level of salary, typically between £6,396 and £12,570 a year.
+Directors of owner-managed or family companies often draw a low level of salary, typically between £6,500 and £12,570 a year.
 The lower limit in this range is the minimum level of earnings needed to be entitled to contributory social security benefits, and the upper limit is when employee NICs start to be charged.

-Employer NICs, at the rate of 13.8%, apply once annual remuneration exceeds £9,100 (for 2024/25) and there is no upper earnings limit.
+Employer NICs, at the rate of 15%, apply once annual remuneration exceeds £5,000 (for 2025/26) and there is no upper earnings limit.
 Employee NICs are 8% on earnings between £12,570 and £50,270, and 2% thereafter.
-So, the combined NIC cost is up to 21.8%, although the employer portion can be deducted in calculating your company's taxable profits.
-For 2025/26, employer NICs will be at the rate of 15% (a combined NIC cost of 23%), with a £5,000 start point.
+So, the combined NIC cost is up to 23%, although the employer portion can be deducted in calculating your company's taxable profits.

-It is normally advisable to draw a minimum salary of at least £6,396 so that you do not lose any entitlement to social security benefits.
+It is normally advisable to draw a minimum salary of at least £6,500 so that you do not lose any entitlement to social security benefits.
 You need 35 years of contribution to qualify for the maximum state pension under the single-tier state scheme.

-In a tax year where your earnings are at least £6,396 (the 2024/25 level) you will be treated as having paid NICs in your contribution records, thus preserving benefit rights, even though no contributions are actually paid.
+In a tax year where your earnings are at least £6,500 (the 2025/26 level) you will be treated as having paid NICs in your contribution records, thus preserving benefit rights, even though no contributions are actually paid.

-However, you might decide to draw a higher level of salary than this bare minimum as the following example demonstrates using rates for 2024/25.
+However, you might decide to draw a higher level of salary than this bare minimum as the following example demonstrates using rates for 2025/26.